Industrial Interior Design Ideas

 Industrial interior design style example

 Industrial design started in the lofts of Manhattan and Brooklyn in the 1960s and 70s, when artists converted abandoned factories and warehouses into live-work spaces.
 They couldn't afford to renovate, so they left the bones exposed — brick walls, steel columns, concrete floors, ductwork, pipes.
 It turned out those raw elements looked great with a few pieces of furniture dropped in.
 The style works because of contrast: hard surfaces softened by leather, warm lighting against cold concrete, a vintage rug on a bare floor.
 Industrial design needs height (ideally 10+ foot ceilings) and natural light to avoid feeling like a bunker.
 If your space has exposed elements already, industrial is the cheapest style to achieve — you're literally leaving things unfinished.
+For spaces without those raw bones, faux brick panels and industrial-style furniture achieve the mood without demolition.

 Industrial design in every room